smaremanda/add-in-docs/outlook/read/extract-entity-strings-from-an-item.md

 ## Extracting URLs
 <a name="olowa15conagave_entitiesExtractingURLs"> </a>

-When the user clicks the  **Get URLs** button, the `myGetUrls` event handler obtains an array of URLs from the[urls](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property of the `_MyEntities` object, if any was extracted.
+When the user clicks the  **Get URLs** button, the `myGetUrls` event handler obtains an array of URLs from the [urls](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property of the `_MyEntities` object, if any was extracted.
 Each extracted URL is stored as a string in the array. `myGetUrls` forms a local HTML string in `htmlText` to display the list of extracted URLs.

 ```